fszwedo/CodersCamp2020.Project.HTML-CSS.BusinessCard/README.md

-# README Projektu HTML + CSS Filip Szwedo #
+# README for HTML + CSS project Filip Szwedo #

-### Dla ułatwienia poniżej wylistowane przykładowe miejsca w których użyto poszczególnych zagadnień z krótkim opisem ###
+index.html contains the HTML structure of the page style.css contains CSS styling of the page

+### The project contains examples of the basign HTML and CSS functionalities as:###

 - Box-model
-- Kaskadowość CSS
+- Cascading CSS
-- Selektory CSS
+- CSS selectors
+- Popular HTML tags
-- Popularne tagi HTML
+- HTML - CSS connection
-- Jak podpinać CSSa do HTMLa
-- Zapisywanie kolorów
+- Color description
-- Stylowanie tekstu
+- Text styling
-- Zewnętrzne ikony/fonty (fontawesome, google fonts)
+- Outside colors/fonts (google fonts)
-- Flexbox i/lub CSS Grid
+- Flexbox and CSS Grid
 - Position (absolute, relative)
-- Animacje keyframes
+- Keyframes animations
-- Formularz
+- Form setup
-- Responsive Web Design
+- Responsive Web Design (media queries)

+### Interesting things ###

+- moving background image for introduction container
+- static background image for the 'photos' section (does not scroll with page)
+- clickable images opening the full-screen picture desctiption (pure css 'trick' with using the 'checked' checkbox pseudoclass)

+## Hope you'll like it :) ##